bengrunfeld/study-notes/cheesemaking/cheese_acid_development.md

 ##### Milk that is alkaline

 Milk that is alkaline is comes from an animal that has mastitis - an udder infection.
 Blood cells are forced into the milk, which are slightly alkaline.
-You can check for a high SCC count with an inexpensive test, such as the California Mastitis Test or PortaCheck.
+You can check for a high SCC count with an inexpensive test, such as the `California Mastitis Test` or `PortaCheck`.

 ##### Temperature Compensation